-If an equality relation satisfies above two conditions, it will be an identity.
-There can be many relations in mathematics which can be called identities, but we need not need to remember all of them.
-There are few standard identities which are important in algebra, which can make the calculations simple.
+If an equality relation satisfies the above two conditions, it will be an identity.
+There can be many relations in mathematics that can be called identities, but we need not need to remember all of them.
+Few standard identities of maths are important in algebra, which can make the calculations simple.

 List of Standard Identities

 The standard identities (algebraic), i.e., the standard identities of algebra are as follows:

 - (a + b)2 = a2 + b2 + 2ab

 - (a – b)2 = a2 + b2 – 2ab